 Phone Calls & Phone Usage Policy

 All phone calls from jail are with a pre-paid phone card or account, or are collect calls .
-Phone calls made in jail are a lot more costly than regular phone calls.
+Phone calls made in jail are a lot more expensive than regular phone calls.
 Phone calls are restricted on when and how often you can use the phone, but inmates should keep in mind that you are just one of many people who want to talk to their loved ones.
 If you are under any sort of disciplinary procedure, your ability to use the phone could be reduced or cut altogether.

 Phone Number: 509-477-2278